 An extremely important element of a Montessori program is the service component.
 Our Early Childhood and Toddler classrooms have ongoing service projects with such organizations as the Road Home Homeless Shelter.
 Our Elementary School students have spent time with residents at local Nursing homes, raked leaves for elderly neighbors and mentored Spanish speaking children at the Guadalupe Center.
-Our Elementary and Middle School students have several hours each month set aside for service learning projects.
+Our Elementary School students have several hours each month set aside for service learning projects.
 These projects have included our school-wide Scholastic Book Club service, our school-wide recycling program, and local community projects such as planting trees at Jordan River Parkway, shoveling snow for our neighbors, and clean-up efforts in local parks.
 These are just a few examples of the many projects in which our students are involved throughout the course of an academic year.

 For more than fifteen years, the Montessori Community School has sponsored three Navajo grandmothers through the “Adopt a Native Elder” program.
 The Adopt-A-Native-Elder Program exists to create a bridge of hope between Native Americans and other cultures.
 It allows us to reach out to one another, share our gifts, and mend the broken circle of our relationship with the Land and the Native Americans who hold it in sacred trust